 Putting together a schedule is extra difficult when there aren’t enough staff members to fill all shifts.
 Nevertheless, scheduling is crucial to avoid chaotic days and unnecessary stress.

 The longer ahead you’re able to plan the better.
-This way all staff members know when they’re expected to work and who they’ll be working with.
+What you want is for staff members to know when they’re expected to work, and who they will be working with.
 Confusion about whether someone had the day off is the last thing you need in times of understaffing.

-To make it even easier and smoother to create and edit the schedule, it can be great to use a scheduling app or workforce management software.
-This way everybody will get a notification if something changes, and nobody will l have to rely on a paper schedule that’s hanging on the wall somewhere in the restaurant.
-There are many scheduling apps out there.
-Download some, click around in them, and chose the one you like.
+To make it even easier and smoother to create and edit the schedule, it can be great to use employee scheduling software or workforce management solutions, such as WorkFeed or Tamigo.
+When you use these, everybody will get a notification if something changes.
+And best of all, nobody will l have to rely on a paper schedule that’s hanging on the wall somewhere in the restaurant.

 Do you have certain items on the menu that demand a lot of preparation time?

 Remove these from the menu in times of staff shortage.
 If you don’t want to remove them, maybe you can find a way to simplify the process of making them.